THasthika/pattern-renamer/README.md

-#pattern-renamer:
+#pattern-renamer

-   A file renaming program which uses patterns to find the new name
+##A file renaming program which uses patterns to find the new name

 - ##usage:
 	```